I am a Norwegian tech entrepreneur, living on planes and in airports, but based in Nairobi with my family.

 Vyke was a Norwegian startup also offering cheap mobile calls, but with a different technology, and good traction.
 They were on the London Stock Exchange, and on the front pages of Norwegian business newspapers.
 Having just landed a massive funding round, they were a vibrant place to work.
 The founders certainly didn’t hold back on perks like the best phones, team building trips to five star hotels in Cannes, and sumptuous company wining and dining!

 Vyke had a huge marketing budget for their flagship product, a PC-to-Phone app with the cheapest calling rates, where users would buy credit online with their cards.
-Of course, the flagship product, touted in the press and in their annual reports, represented maybe 1-2% of their revenues.
-The real business was cash calling products, which we sold through distributors in Africa and the Middle East.
-Less fancy than the high-tech-ish app advertised on buses and taxis in London, but lucrative as hell!
+The flagship product, touted in the press and in their annual reports, however represented a small part of their actual revenues.
+The bulk of the business was cash calling products, which we sold through distributors in Africa and the Middle East.
+Less fancy than the high-tech-ish app advertised on buses and taxis in London, but lucrative for sure!

 Since 2008, I had been in touch with a Norwegian inventor based in Kenya.
 Jon Bøhmer had developed a range of innovative off-grid solar energy products, and was working to get a business up and running.
-Bøhmer was was something of a D-list celebrity in Norway, with notable previous successes in entrepreneurship.
+Bøhmer gained some earlier fame in Norway, with notable previous successes in entrepreneurship.
 That made his project something worth considering.
 He needed funding for his project, though, and wasn’t ready for a commercial launch yet.